NickNaso/ghostscript4js/README.md

 ### Error

-The error raised from **ghostscript4js** in all of its method is an instance of Error object that cointains a message that describe what happened and at the same time cointains the Ghostscript error code so you can inspect what ahhpened in a better way.
+The error raised from **ghostscript4js** in all of its method is an instance of Error object that cointains a message that describes what happened and at the same time cointains the Ghostscript error code so you can inspect what happened in a better way.
 At this link [Ghostscript error codes](https://ghostscript.com/doc/current/API.htm#return_codes) you can find all Ghostscript errors code.

 ### Min and Max supported revision

-This module was builded based on Ghostscript C API that is compatible with some specifica versions.
-The module has two properties  **MIN_SUPPORTED_REVISION** and  **MAX_SUPPORTED_REVISION** which respectively indicate the maximum and minimum of supported
+This module was built based on Ghostscript C API that is compatible with some specifics versions.
+The module has two properties  **MIN_SUPPORTED_REVISION** and **MAX_SUPPORTED_REVISION** which respectively indicate the minimum and maximum supported Ghostscript's version.
-Ghostscript's version.

 #### Example - Min and Max supported revision